syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/EJ2_ASP.NETCORE/getting-started.md

 ```

-Add the `ejs-circulargauge` tag like below code snippet to create the default circulargauge.
+Add the `ejs-circulargauge` tag like the following code snippet to create the default circulargauge.

 ```cs